atlas-runtime/atlas-guides/README.md

 #### OS Configuration
 1. Switch to your HDMI screen now.
 After some time (when no new text is being printed) your screen should look like this:
 ![](imgs/screen.jpg?raw=true)
-2. The credentials for the user are:
+2. The default credentials for Raspbian OS are:
 Username: `pi`
 Password: `raspberry`
-So type in `pi` and press enter.
-Then on password type `raspberry` and press enter.
+(**for other distros the credentials might be different**) Type in `pi` and press enter.
+Then when it asks for password type `raspberry` and press enter.
 3. After succesfully logging in, you are using a fully fledged Linux environment with `bash`!
 4. The last step here is to setup the Wifi.
 To do so, type
 `sudo raspi-config`.